-We do not tolerate violations of the code of integrity.
+We do not tolerate violations of the Code of Integrity.
 Violations of the SGS code will result in disciplinary action, including termination of employment and criminal prosecution for serious violations.

-In 2022, there were no human grievances identified through the SGS integrity helpline.
-Four cases of discrimination were identified all of which resulted in disciplinary actions and two terminations.
+In 2023, there were three cases of human rights grievance identified through the SGS integrity helpline.
+These resulted in three disciplinary actions and one termination.